-Erlend Vestby has been a teaching assistant of Jakob Kullberg at the Royal College of Music (RCM) in London since September 2017.
-He regularly teaches his fellow students at the RCM as well as assisting Kullberg in the development of a new book of exercises and detailed descriptions on how to accomplish various musical and technical aspects of playing the cello.
-With this approach, Erlend has a high focus in his teaching on mastering a good cello-technique as a tool of reaching a higher level of musicality and performance.
-As well as working on isolated technical exercises, Erlend finds it important to place the outcome of this into music at an early stage.
+Since 2017, I have assisted Jakob Kullberg’s teaching at the Royal College of Music (RCM) in London.
+Since then I have taught students on undergraduate and postgraduate levels at the RCM as well as assisting Kullberg in the development of a new book of exercises and detailed descriptions on how to accomplish various musical and technical aspects of playing the cello.
+With this background, I have a high focus in my teaching on mastering a good cello-technique as a tool of reaching a higher level of musicality and performance.
+As well as working on isolated technical exercises, I find it important to place the outcome of this into music at an early stage.
 It is important for the student to understand why this particular technique is important to learn, but also for them to get a direct feeling that it actually improves their playing.
 By the end, we all take up the cello because we want to play music.

-Erlend’s teaching experience began in 2006 when he was employed in a half-year long deputyship for his own teacher, Elin Hoffart, at Sandefjord School of Music and Arts, Norway.
-He taught 10 pupils aged 8-18 weekly, and he arranged a concert for them by the end of the year with solos, duos and cello ensemble music, some of which were self arranged.
+My teaching experience began in 2006 when I was employed in a half-year long deputyship at Sandefjord School of Music and Arts, Norway.
+I taught 10 pupils aged 8-18 weekly, and arranged a concert for them by the end of the year with solos, duos and cello ensemble music, some of which were self-arranged.

-During his studies in Stavanger, Erlend was employed as a cello teacher at the Kolibri Music Academy where he taught adult beginners.
-He was also substitute at the Stavanger School of Music and Performing Arts where he taught children from 7-18 in cello and orchestra sectionals.
-He arranged a piece for cello orchestra for the students and professors of this school, which he rehearsed and conducted in a concert in October 2016.
+During my studies in Stavanger, I was employed as cello teacher at the Kolibri Music Academy where I taught adult beginners.
+I was also substituting at the Stavanger School of Music and Performing Arts where I taught children from 7-18 in cello and orchestra sectionals.
+I arranged a piece for cello orchestra for the students and professors of this school which I rehearsed and conducted in a concert in October 2016.

-Erlend has had courses in conducting and ensemble coaching and he has led rehearsals of his own compositions and arrangements over many years.
-He has been principal in various youth orchestras in Norway where he has led sectional rehearsals.
+I have had courses in conducting and ensemble coaching and have led rehearsals of my own compositions and arrangements over many years.
+I have been principal in various youth orchestras in Norway where I have led sectional rehearsals.
 As a member of Southbank Sinfonia 2020, I gain much experience and coaching on leading.
 Both as a musician in this orchestra, but also on outreach work in the community.

-Erlend is perceived as a pedagogical, motivating, patient and creative teacher, who tailors his teaching according to each student’s individual level and goals.
+I am perceived as a pedagogical, motivating, patient and creative teacher, who tailor my teaching according to each student’s individual level and goals.